-Does the Insurance Company Have the Final Say on Fault?
+Does the Insurance Company Have the Final Say on Fault in the Accident?

-In that case, you could take the at-fault party’s insurance company to court by filing a personal injury lawsuit.
+In that case, you could take the at-fault party’s insurance provider to court by filing a personal injury lawsuit.
 Both sides present evidence for their claims in court, and a judge or jury gets the final say on fault.
-If they believe you’ve successfully proved liability, they will determine how much you should receive from the insurance company.
+If they believe you’ve successfully proven liability, they will determine how much you should receive from the insurance company.

 Do I Bring a Suit Against the Driver or the Trucking Company?

 Determining liability is critical if you hope to bring a claim or lawsuit against all the at-fault parties.
 If the truck driver caused the crash, you would file your claim or lawsuit against them and their insurer.
 If the trucking company or another entity contributed to the accident, you would initiate legal action against them.

 However, it could get murky if various parties start pointing fingers at each other.
 That’s why it is crucial to get to the bottom of who played a role in the accident.
 A seasoned truck accident attorney from our law firm will have the skills to identify all liable parties and all potential sources of compensation.